-Hey guys, in this article, we are going to discuss what is localized content?
-So keep reading.
+Hey guys, in this article, we are going to discuss localized content, so keep reading.

-Localization is adopting the language of your current content to suit your audience’s location or country.
-It includes not just simple translation but also aligning it in context.
+Localization means changing your content’s language to fit your audience’s location.
+It includes not only simple translation but also aligning it with context.
 Most web content globally is written in English.
-Localization enables you to present this in your audience’s preferred language in context to your products.
+Localization lets you display this in your audience’s preferred language.
+It also aligns with your products.

-Usually, 3rd party agencies are hired for this task.
-You can also get proficient native speakers to save costs.
-This practice gives the user journey a human touch.
-It builds credibility and trust.
+Usually, third-party agencies are hired for this task.
+You can also hire proficient native speakers to save costs.
+This practice gives the user journey a human touch and builds credibility and trust.

 Importance Of Localized Content For SEO & Conversions